Hadokane/CI_PP2_HUG/README.md

 ---

 Chrome Dev Tools served as one of my most important methods of debugging from start to finish.
 It allowed me to find numerous errors in the code such as:
-- noticing discrepancies in my `<div>` arrangements and classes that affected the styles and overall final alignment of generated elements such as the members cards.
+- Noticing discrepancies in my `<div>` arrangements and classes that affected the styles and overall final alignment of generated elements such as the member's cards.
-- test out inline style's on numerous elements before typing those up in CSS or Javascript for use.
+- Test out the inline style's on numerous elements before typing those up in CSS or Javascript for use.
-- see if an object had unintentional padding or margins being applied to it by Bootstrap or other external classes.
+- See if an object had unintentional padding or margins being applied to it by Bootstrap or other external classes.
-- diagnose numerous bugs and hierarchical code issues present throughout the project.
+- Diagnose numerous bugs and hierarchical code issues present throughout the project.
-- use the "issues" tab to see any other ongoing problems that - even if not preventing the game from running - may not meet best practice guidelines.
+- Use the "issues" tab to see any other ongoing problems that - even if not preventing the game from running - may not meet best practice guidelines.

 <details><summary>Chrome Dev Tools #1</summary>
 <img src="assets/images/docs/bugs/chromedev_1.png" alt="Chrome Dev #1"></details>